And well, let me take a cigar out of my court meeting.

 What number is it?

-Is it uh number uh number one?
+Is it number one?

-Grab soundbite number one.
+Grab sunbite number one.

 There has been a systematic, I don't think it's too strong to call it a propaganda campaign against the possibility of government action and its efficacy.

-I think the trick is figuring out how do we structure government systems that pull resources and hence facilitate some redistribution because I actually believe in redistribution, at least at a certain level to make sure that everybody's got a shot.
+I think the trick is figuring out how do we structure government systems that pull resources and hence facilitate some redistribution because I actually believe in redistribution, at least at a certain level, to make sure that everybody's got a shot.

-But when you hear Obama in 1998 say that he wants to make sure everybody's got a shot, what does he mean?
+By the way, can I don't want to muddy the waters here, but when you hear Obama in 1998 say that he wants to make sure everybody's got a shot, what does he mean?

 A shot at what?

-I'm I'm being serious.
+Seriously, I'm being serious.

 What do you think he means when he says he wants everybody to have a shot?